networkspore/Netnotes/Getting-started.md

 When you create a .java file the package declartion at the top will correspond to this directory path, starting after the java directory:

-package groupID.artifactID
+package groupid.artifactid

-imports (another) groupID.artifactID.ClassName;
+imports (another) groupid.artifactid.ClassName;

 Probably the step in the process that can be the most frustrating is figuring out the maven or gradle java build system.
 Using maven you will want to create a pom.xml file which contains the following (I'm targeting java 17, because of the gluonfx plugin which will be discussed later: